 Where the Law is Going on This Issue

 By means of Section 218(b) of the PAMA law, a new program was established to increase the proportion of appropriate advanced diagnostic imaging services being provided to Medicare patients, e.g. computed tomography (CT), positron emission tomography (PET), magnetic resonance imaging (MRI) and nuclear medicine.

 Under PAMA, when a doctor orders an advanced diagnostic imaging service for a patient who is covered by Medicare, the supporting clinical staff is required to consult a qualified CDSM or qCDSM.
 The CDSM gives a determination about whether the service order adheres to AUC.
 This rule is being introduced slowly.
 Right now, in 2019, the healthcare industry is in a trial phase.
-Use of qCDSMs will become completely mandatory for medical practices that treat Medicare recipients in 2021.
+Use of qCDSMs will become completely mandatory for medical practices that treat Medicare recipients on January 1, 2020.

 The PAMA/qCDSM system includes penalties for practitioners who demonstrating ordering patterns that are “outliers,” in statistical terms, in their ordering of services.
 Such physicians will become subject to prior authorization.
 There will also be non-reimbursement penalties for services that do not meet AUC.